RyanGA09/books-to-scrape-scraping-beautifulsoup-v1/README.md

 ## Explanation

 - Supports Multiple Pages: In V1, this script already supports scraping of multiple pages.
-You only need to specify the number of pages you want to scrape in the total_pages variable in the script.
+You only need to specify the number of pages you want to scrape in the `total_pages` variable in the script.
-- Using Wait Time: There is a time.sleep(1) in the script that pauses 1 second between each request to the server, to avoid overload and give the server time to respond.
+- Using Wait Time: There is a `time.sleep(1)` in the script that pauses 1 second between each request to the server, to avoid overload and give the server time to respond.
-- CSV File: The retrieved data will be saved in a CSV file named books_data.csv, which allows you to view and further analyze the data with spreadsheets such as Excel or Google Sheets.
+- CSV File: The retrieved data will be saved in a CSV file named `books_data.csv`, which allows you to view and further analyze the data with spreadsheets such as Excel or Google Sheets.

 ## Read More